wodby/docs/docs/stacks/html/index.md

 This changelog is for HTML stack on Wodby, to see images changes see tags description on repository page: [nginx](https://github.com/wodby/nginx/releases) and [Apache](https://github.com/wodby/apache/releases).

+### 0.2.6

+* Nginx:
+    * Always try index file for / location before 404
+    * Remove outdated `*.htm` from the default index file
+    * Bugfix: txt was missing from the default list of static extensions

 ### 0.2.5

 * Nginx: